 One part of the plan that remained was finally getting rid of the AT&T Universal Rewards card.
 It’s one of the discontinued cards I hold on to but it was time to let it go.
 I decided to try and change it to the AT&T Access More card.

 Continue reading “The Citi Card I Wanted Is No Longer Available For Product Conversions”

 Over the past 12 months, Citi has made several major changes to their credit card portfolio.
 The surprising thing is the inconsistent nature of these changes.
 While some of them add significant value to the cards, others cut the legs off the cards in regards to their usefulness in any serious traveler’s wallet.

 Looking at the timeline of the changes will possibly give you a case of whiplash.
 Here’s a summary of the changes announced by Citi:

 Continue reading “What In The World Is Citi Thinking?”

-It’s been almost a year since I’ve gone over which cards Sharon and I are carrying in our wallets.
-Since we each have a different approach to earning miles and points, mine being obsessive about earning the maximum points for each transaction, and her desire to exert the least amount of thought into the process (Note from Sharon: Hell yeah!
+Every once in a while, I like to go over which cards Sharon and I are carrying in our wallets.
+Doing so gives you a look behind the scenes of how to put a plan of earning points and miles in practice.
+We each have a different approach to earning miles and points.
+I try to earn the maximum points for each transaction without too much effort, and her desire to exert the least amount of thought into the process (Note from Sharon: Hell yeah!
 LOLOL!), the cards we carry are different.

-Continue reading “What Credit Cards Are In Our Wallets?
-(September, 2018)”
+Continue reading “What Credit Cards Are In Our Wallets (September 2019)”